Jain-Sunaina/-100-days-coding-challange/README.md

 Problem Statement: The previous challenges covered Insertion Sort, which is a simple and intuitive sorting algorithm with a running time of .
 In these next few challenges, we're covering a divide-and-conquer algorithm called Quicksort (also known as Partition Sort).

+📌 Day 38: Print the Elements of a Linked List

+Problem Statement: This exercise focuses on traversing a linked list.
+You are given a pointer to the head node of a linked list.
+The task is to print the data of each node, one per line.
+If the head pointer is null, indicating the list is empty, nothing should be printed.